Snorby/snorby/README.md

 ## Description

-Snorby is a new and modern Snort IDS front-end.
-The basic fundamental concepts behind Snorby are simplicity and power.
+Snorby is a ruby on rails web application for network security monitoring that interfaces with for popular intrusion detection systems (Snort, Suricata and Saga).
+The basic fundamental concepts behind Snorby are simplicity, organization and power.
 The project goal is to create a free, open source and highly competitive application for network monitoring for both private and enterprise use.

 ## Features